 If you are growing mondo grass as a lawn, there is little you need to maintain it.
 Remove any weeds as they appear and keep the area moist in the dry season.
 After winter storms, leaves may be ragged and can be trimmed back a bit for best appearance.

-Divide clumps every 3 years if grown as standalone plants.
+Divide clumps every three years if grown as standalone plants.

 Mondo grass needs very little fertilizing.
 A once-annual feeding in spring with a diluted grass feed is sufficient.